doctrine/orm/docs/en/reference/events.rst

 events during the life-time of their registered entities.

--  ``onFlush`` - The ``onFlush`` event occurs after the change-sets of all managed entities are computed.
-This event is not a lifecycle callback.
 -  ``postFlush`` - The ``postFlush`` event occurs at the end of a flush operation.
 This event is not a lifecycle callback.
 -  ``onClear`` - The ``onClear`` event occurs when the